 The ultimate commercialization of university-owned IP can take many forms and includes, but is not limited to licensing agreements, joint development agreements, and the creation of start-up companies.
 The School of Engineering works closely with NYU’s Office of Industrial Liaison (OIL) in its IP commercialization activities.

-In order to nurture commercialization efforts through startup companies, the School of Engineering has established three business incubators.
+In order to nurture commercialization efforts through startup companies, the School of Engineering has established business incubators.
 Since 2009, over 35 companies have “graduated” from our incubator program, meaning they grew so big or raised so much money they had to find space on their own.
 We helped them raise over $45 million of venture capital funds, and these companies created over 1,255 jobs.